Note: The following review was originally published in September 2016 as part of our Fantastic Fest coverage.

 Throughout the film, the Monster tells Conor three stories, all fables, that teach a different lesson about the pitfalls of binary thinking.
 They feature tales of kings and apothecaries, where the line between good and evil is hard to define.
 As the Monster explains, “There is no good or bad.
 Most people are somewhere in between.”
 These three segments are presented with beautiful watercolor animation, and while they could have easily felt out of place, they blend in seamlessly with the esoteric world Bayona and Ness have created.

 Much of this success is greatly aided by the film’s dynamite cast.
 Although her part is minor, Jones is a delight as the tragic mother; her warm, loving presence filling each scene, even when she’s physically absent.
-Likewise, Sigourney Weaver and Toby Kebbell make great impressions, and their characterization appears effortless.
+Likewise, Sigourney Weaver and Toby Kebbell make great impressions, and their characterizations appear effortless.
 However, the majority of the film rests on the shoulders of MacDougall, a bright, new talent whose sweet and nuanced performance channels the complex emotions of pain and loss with aplomb.
-He’ll be around for awhile.
+He’ll be around for a while.